 While it is possible (albeit a little expensive) to organise tours independently, the vast majority of visitors to this area do these tours on an organised basis out of Saigon rather than My Tho itself.
 Carted down on tour buses from Saigon, these tours are run in boats that seat 20-plus people and while such numbers bring costs down to a more reasonable level, the downside is you'll visit attractions en masse and be herded around.

-To organise a trip independently, just walk along the river front at My Tho and the boatmen should find you pretty quickly.
+To organise a trip independently, just walk along the river front at My Tho and touts organising independent boat tours should find you pretty quickly.
 Prices start at 400,000 dong for four hours for three people, though when we showed little interest one afternoon, the price quickly dropped to 200,000 dong.
-While the "official" boat tour office by the river has signs warning against using such freelancers, in practise we'd suggest only to be clear with your bargaining and settle on a price before getting in the boat -- and don't hand over any money until the boat has returned you to My Tho.
+While the "official" boat tour office by the river has signs warning against using such freelancers, in practise we'd suggest only to be clear with your bargaining and settle on a price and itinerary before getting in the boat -- and don't hand over any money until the boat has returned you to My Tho.
 In particular, if you are also being accompanied by a guide, clarify that their fee is included in the overall price.

 If 400,000 dong is a bit much, consider taking a shorter trip, just for an hour, to just do the boating on the narrow canal and perhaps visit a candy factory, as these are, by far, the most interesting parts of the trip.